 Next, add the beef and salt and stir to coat with the paste.
 Add the coconut milk, toasted coconut, water, tamarind, kecap manis, and palm sugar, and stir everything together.
-Tear the kaffir lime leaves and zest the kaffir lime.
+Tear the makrut lime leaves and zest the makrut lime.
 Give it a good stir and bring it to a boil.
 Reduce the heat and let it simmer gently, uncovered for about 1-1.5 hours.
 Stir occasionally to make sure the heat is not too hot and that the mixture isn’t sticking on the bottom of the pot.

 The meat is done when it is fork tender and falls apart easily.
 The sauce will thicken considerably and the oil will start to separate, which is what you are looking for.

 To finish, check the seasoning and add a squeeze of fresh lime juice, if you like.
 Serve over coconut-infused rice and top with fresh cilantro.

 - April 5, 2008